What Is a Medical Transcriptionist?

 Medical front office manager

-If you want to be a part of the medical community and learn new and exciting medical terminology and jargon, you may enjoy a career in medical transcription.
-When you gain the education and experience of a medical transcriptionist, you can work in other allied health care support positions or expand your career in health care into more supervisory positions.

-Enroll in an approved programme and consider how a career as a medical transcriptionist would work best for you.
-As you prepare for your new job, expand your knowledge base through a Specialisation like the Anatomy Specialisation from the University of Michigan or the Medical Terminology Specialisation from Rice University.
+To get started, enrol in an approved program and consider how a career as a medical transcriptionist would work best for you.
+As you prepare for your new career, expand your knowledge base through a Specialization like an Anatomy Specialization from the University of Michigan or the Medical Terminology Specialization from Rice University.
 Both courses and more are on Coursera.

 Editorial Team